BULLISHWHALES

 Carlisle Companies Incorporated Congressional Trading

-According to U.S. congressional financial disclosures filed under the STOCK Act, members of Congress have reported 41 trades in Carlisle Companies Incorporated (NYSE: CSL) since 2014, across 10 members, worth an estimated $1.3M in disclosed volume (the midpoint of the dollar ranges members report, not exact amounts).
-19 buys against 21 sells, a modestly sell-led skew, with Democratic members responsible for 15% of the trades and Republican members 85%.
-The most recent disclosure shown was filed October 2025, and Michael T. McCaul has filed the most CSL transactions among those shown, with 2.
-Other recent filers include Lisa Mcclain.
-One notable disclosed move was a sale by Michael T. McCaul on August 21, 2025, down 9.3% since.
+According to U.S. congressional financial disclosures filed under the STOCK Act, members of Congress have reported 76 trades in Carlisle Companies Incorporated (NYSE: CSL) since 2014, across 12 members, worth an estimated $1.1M in disclosed volume (the midpoint of the dollar ranges members report, not exact amounts).
+39 buys against 37 sells, a modestly buy-led skew, with Democratic members responsible for 14% of the trades and Republican members 86%.
+The most recent disclosure shown was filed July 2026, and Michael T. McCaul has filed the most CSL transactions among those shown, with 4.
+Other recent filers include Lisa McClain.
+One notable disclosed move was a sale by Michael T. McCaul on August 21, 2025, down 10.5% since.
 These figures are drawn from public House and Senate periodic transaction reports and reflect what members were required to disclose, not the current market value of any position.
 For the full record, including the month-by-month buy and sell timeline, the party breakdown, top buyers and sellers, and every individual filing, see the Carlisle Companies Incorporated (CSL) stock overview and the complete trade table below.

 Data updated